Testing for stationarity of functional time series in the frequency domain: Notation and setup

 \subsection{The functional discrete Fourier transform}

-The starting point of this paper is the following proposition that characterizes second-order stationary behavior of a functional time series in terms of a spectral representation. \begin{pro} A zero-mean, $H_\rnum$-valued stochastic process $(X_t\colon t \in\znum)$ admits the representation
+The starting point of this paper is the following proposition that characterizes second-order stationary behavior of a functional time series in terms of a spectral representation.
+Its proof is in Appendix \ref{subsec:proof:cramer}. \begin{pro} A zero-mean, $H$-valued stochastic process $(X_t\colon t \in\znum)$ whose spectral measure is trace class admits the representation

-where $(Z_{\omega}\colon\omega\in(-\pi,\pi])$ is a right-continuous functional orthogonal-increment process, if and only if it is weakly stationary. \end{pro}

-If the process is not weakly stationary, then a representation in the frequency domain is not necessarily well-defined and certainly not with respect to complex exponential basis functions.
-It can be shown that a time-dependent functional Cram\'er representation holds true if the time-dependent characteristics of the process are captured by a Bochner measurable mapping that is an evolutionary operator-valued mapping in time direction.
-More details can be found in \citet{vde16}.
-In the following the above proposition is utilized to motivate the proposed test procedure.
+where $(Z_{\omega}\colon\omega\in(-\pi,\pi])$ is a right-continuous functional orthogonal-increment process, if and only if it is weakly stationary. \end{pro} If the process is not weakly stationary, then a representation in the frequency domain is not necessarily well-defined and certainly not with respect to complex exponential basis functions.
+However, a time-dependent functional Cram\'er representation exists if the characteristics of the process are captured by a Bochner-measurable mapping that is an evolutionary operator-valued mapping in time direction \citep{vde16}.
+Assume that the functions $X_1,\ldots,X_{T}$ have been observed.
+If the process is weakly stationary, the {\em functional Discrete Fourier Transform} (fDFT) evaluated at frequency $\omega$, given by

-In practice, the stretch $X_0,\ldots,X_{T-1}$ is observed.
-If the process is weakly stationary, the {\em functional Discrete Fourier Transform} (fDFT) $D^{(T)}_\omega$ can be seen as an estimate of the increment process $Z_{\omega}$.
-This is in accordance with the spatial and spatio-temporal arguments put forward in \cite{jsr15} and \cite{bjsr17}, respectively.
-At frequency $\omega$, the fDFT is given by